HL7/davinci-alerts/source/pages/guidance.md

 See the Admit/Discharge use case for an example of defining a Bundle using this method.

 MessageDefinition and GraphDefinition are immature resources and may have breaking changes in future version of FHIR.
-At the time of this publication, the implementation community, reference implementations, and validation tooling does not currently fully support them.
+At the time of this publication, the implementation community, reference implementations, and validation tooling does not fully support them.
 {:.highlight-note}